01 of 07

 How to Make a Wreath Out of Ribbon

-But no matter your decorating sensibilities, a wreath is always a nice way to welcome guests and family into your home.
+A wreath is always a nice way to welcome guests and family into your home, and it also makes a lovely gift.
+While wreaths are traditionally Christmas decorations, they can also (with appropriate decoration) be used to welcome spring, celebrate fall, or even invite summer in.
 This wreath craft is super easy, can be made in as little as 30 minutes and is kid-friendly, requiring minimal parent supervision (only while using the hot glue gun).
-If you go with a neutral base ribbon, this wreath can be hung on your door in December and stay up all the way through winter.Continue to 2 of 6 below.
+If you go with a neutral base ribbon, this wreath can be altered and updated for any holiday or season.Continue to 2 of 7 below.

 Gather the Materials